 All about baseball, especially at South Carolina colleges and universities.
-Under the Pages section on the right are links to interactive maps of stadium locations for various conferences.
+Under the Pages section on the right is a link to a map of stadium locations for state teams.
 Box scores, if available, will be linked to from the daily scoreboard.
 Follow me on Twitter at @palmettobase for updates I don't post here.

 Thursday, February 16, 2017